 Summer research fellowships for undergraduate students provide support for six- or ten-week summer projects, with funding from the Chase Endowment for Academic Excellence and the Weintz Research Scholars Program.
-These awards are made on a competitive basis to support original research and creative or scholarly projects, mentored by faculty, beyond work leading to completion of the student’s degree.
+These awards are made on a competitive basis to support original research and creative or scholarly projects.
+Faculty mentors advise and guide the students in their research.

-The Weintz Research Scholars Program was established by Norwich University Trustee Fred Weintz Jr. and his wife, Betsy, to support the independent research endeavors of our highly promising undergraduate student scholars.
+The Weintz Research Scholars Program was established by Norwich University Trustee Fred Weintz Jr. ’47 & H’01 and his wife, Betsy, to support the independent research endeavors of our highly promising undergraduate student-scholars.
 Weintz Scholars are selected based on the quality of their research proposals and their academic achievements.

 (Dr. Joe Latulippe)